Introduction to Omeka

 Omeka has a facility for creating new items by importing a CSV file of the records.
 To enable this functionality we need to learn about Plug-Ins for Omeka.
-Plug-Ins allow additionally functionality to enabled to allow for additional tasks to be carried out by our Omeka installation.
+Plug-Ins allow additional functionality to enabled to allow for additional tasks to be carried out by our Omeka installation.

 Please choose Plug-Ins from the top menu of Omeka.

 You will be presented with a list of all available Plug-Ins.
 There are 15 made available to you under the free plan.
 There are even more available with other plans or using your own installation of Omeka.